Unconsciousness - first aid

 - If you feel like you are about to faint, lie down or sit with your head bent forward between your knees.

-People with known medical conditions, such as diabetes, should always wear a medical alert tag or bracelet.
+If you have a medical condition, such as diabetes, always wear a medical alert necklace or bracelet.

 American Red Cross.
 First Aid/CPR/AED Participant's Manual.
 2nd ed.
 Dallas, TX: American Red Cross; 2014.

 Bassin BS, Cooke JL.
 Depressed consciousness and coma.
 In: Marx JA, Hockberger RS, Walls RM, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 16.